randomchars42/pico-femto/README.md

 ### Ordering first level pages

 By default, the pages on the first level appear in alphabetical order in your navigation.
-If you wanted to change that behaviour you need to edit `config/config.yml` so it looks like this:
+If you wanted to change that behaviour you need to edit `config/config.yml` so it contains these lines:

 ```
 pages_order_by_meta: order